Showing 1 - 1 OF 1

 Inspections -- Inspection of a vehicle is done once per year, before registration renewal, at any authorized shop, including the Auto/Hobby Shop on post.
 Cost is approximately $11.
-Active duty soldiers assigned to PR are allowed one vehicle duty free as per the Solider and Sailor's Act.
+Active duty Service members assigned to PR are allowed one vehicle duty free as per the Solider and Sailor's Act.
 Subsequent vehicles pay the full duty tax.

 Taxes -- Please note that you are responsible for dealing with Hacienda (the department responsible for all imports and taxes).
-As in all U.S. states, they have their unique operating procedures.
+As in all U.S., they have their unique operating procedures.
 To get the best results in the quickest time, a courteous and respectful attitude will result in a smoother process.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following:

 Learn more about motor vehicle laws in your state at the Distraction.gov State Laws page.